Computable general equilibrium: Main features

 CGE models always contain more variables than equations—so some variables must be set outside the model.
-These variables are termed exogenous; the remainder, determined by the model, is called endogenous.
+These variables are termed exogenous; the remainder, determined by the model, are called endogenous.
 The choice of which variables are to be exogenous is called the model closure, and may give rise to controversy.
 For example, some modelers hold employment and the trade balance fixed; others allow these to vary.
 Variables defining technology, consumer tastes, and government instruments (such as tax rates) are usually exogenous.

 A CGE model database consists of: